Prenatal care: 2nd trimester visits

 Prenatal care can help ensure a healthy pregnancy.
 Here's an overview of second trimester visits.

 The goal of prenatal care is to ensure that you and your baby remain healthy during your entire pregnancy.
-Prenatal care should start as soon as you think you're pregnant.
-Your health care provider will ask you to schedule prenatal care appointments about every four weeks throughout the second trimester.
+Ideally, prenatal care starts as soon as you think you're pregnant.
+Your health care provider might schedule prenatal care appointments about every four weeks throughout the second trimester.

 Here's what to expect at your second trimester prenatal appointments.